Special Offers available

 ** Children 12 yrs and over are classed as adults

 We help you to plan your trip - just contact us!
-We appreciate to help you to make your dreams about a real adventure trip become true.
+We appreciate to help you to make your dreams about a real adventure trip come true.

 WORLDWIDE FISHING ADVENTURES LIMITED